Parenting can be quite a challenge for single mothers, both socially and economically — particularly those with lower

-Minnesota Family Investment Program, or MFIP, is the state’s welfare reform program for helping low-income families with children move out of poverty through work.
-The goal is to encourage work, reduce dependence on public assistance, and reduce poverty.
+Minnesota Family Investment Program, or MFIP, is the state’s welfare reform program for helping low-income families with children reduce dependence on public assistance and move out of poverty through work.

 Most people have to participate in a Diversionary Work Program (DWP) before they start to get MFIP benefits.
 This is to help parents find a job and obtain work rather than receive welfare.

 The SNAP is a county-run, state-supervised federal program that helps low-income Minnesotans get the food they need for sound nutrition and well-balanced diet.
 The program issues electronic benefits that help stretch their food budget.

 The amount of benefits your household can get is based on the income, expenses and number of people in your household.
 The average monthly benefit amount per household with children in Minnesota is $355.

 If you need food right now, Minnesota Hunger Partners and the Minnesota Food Helpline 1-888-711-1151, a program of Hunger Solutions Minnesota, can help you find a food bank or meal.